Pareto Chart

 See Expected Effect.

-You can draw a conclusion from creating this dashboard that 40% of the brands in this category account for 80% of the sales.
+You can conclude by creating this dashboard that 40% of the brands in this category account for 80% of the sales.

 Brand Name